 Sample of Upper School courses

-Human Ecology and Sustainability Seminar
+Human Ecology and Sustainability Inquiry

 An in-depth exploration of what it means to live well in a place.
 Through case studies, primary literature, and other readings, students study sustainability theory, environmental ethics, and environmental justice.
 The course includes an off-campus immersion experience that will help class become a collaborative cohort of leaders in sustainability.